Ian L. Boyd

 Sir Ian Lamont Boyd, (born 9 February 1957) is a Scottish zoologist, environmental and polar scientist, former Chief Scientific Adviser at the Department for Environment, Food and Rural Affairs (DEFRA) and is a professor of biology at the University of St Andrews.
-He is Chair of the UK Research Integrity Office and President of the Royal Society of Biology.
+He has been chair of the UK Research Integrity Office and is president of the Royal Society of Biology.

 Early life and education

 He is son of the zoologist and conservationist John Morton Boyd.
 He attended the independent George Heriot's School in Edinburgh.
 He went to the University of Aberdeen from 1975 where he graduated with a 1st class Degree in Zoology in 1979.
 He subsequently went to St John's College, Cambridge until 1982 and received a PhD degree from Cambridge University in 1983.
 He was a Churchill Fellow in 1980.
 He was a pilot in the Royal Air Force Volunteer Reserve from 1975 to 1978.

 Career

 Overview

 Boyd's career has evolved from physiological ecologist with the Natural Environment Research Council Institute of Terrestrial Ecology, to a Science Programme Director with the British Antarctic Survey, Director at the Natural Environment Research Council's Sea Mammal Research Unit, Chief Scientist to the Behavioural Response Study for the US-Navy, Director for the Scottish Oceans Institute and acting Director and Chairman with the Marine Alliance for Science and Technology for Scotland.
 He has also been the Chief Executive or board member of several companies including for the University of St Andrews and Fera Science Ltd. He is currently Professor in Biology at the University of St Andrews and was Chief Scientific Adviser to the Department for Environment, Food and Rural Affairs (Defra) from 2012 to 2019.
 He is also currently on the board of UK Research and Innovation(UKRI) and is co-chair with Scotland's First Minister of the First Minister's Environment Council.

 In parallel to his formal positions he has chaired, co-chaired or directed international scientific assessments; his activities focusing upon the management of human impacts on the environment.

 He was responsible for establishing the Scottish Oceans Institute at the University of St Andrews and the Marine Alliance for Science and Technology for Scotland (MASTS), a cross-institutional research pool including eight of Scotland's universities.
 As Director of the NERC Sea Mammal Research Unit he was responsible for providing scientific advice to Defra and the Scottish Government about policies related to marine mammals.
 He has been a member of the Scottish Science Advisory Council and is on the Board of Reviewing Editors of Science.
 He was Editor-in-Chief of the Journal of Zoology from 2006 to 2008.
 He sits on the judging panel for the St Andrews Prize for the Environment.